5 Ways Companies Can Reduce Real Estate Costs During the Coronavirus Pandemic

 3. Re-negotiate an early renewal of your lease

 A more palatable option for the landlord can be to re-negotiate the terms of your current lease in order to reduce your rental rate, receive free rent, and/or reduce your square footage.
 Tenants will typically request these items in exchange for a longer lease term.
 These negotiations can yield immediate savings.

 4. Access economic incentives such as cash grants, tax abatements, tax credits and training subsidies

 Economic incentives are available in most locations.
 They are typically available at the municipal, county or state level.
 These economic benefits include inducements such as cash grants, tax abatements, tax credits, sales tax rebates and training subsidies.
 These are typically offered by economic development organizations in exchange for new jobs, job retention and capital investment.
 The key items will be job retention in a recessionary economic climate.
 Our experts can help you to determine if you might be able to obtain these economic incentives by retaining your workforce during these difficult times.

 5. Stop paying rent

 The coronavirus pandemic will change a company’s real estate strategy.
 The economy is quickly headed into a recession, so it is critical that you are prepared with a real estate strategy that is aligned to your budgetary and business objectives.
-Our experts are here to provide advice and to help you formulate the optimal strategy to minimize your exposure in these challenging economic times.
+Our experts are here to provide advice and to help you formulate the optimal strategy for you to minimize your exposure in these challenging economic times.